jszoo/cat-mvc/README.md

 cat-mvc
 =======

-A .NET MVC framework style nodejs mvc framework.
-It's almost fully implemented the features of .NET MVC.
+A .NET MVC framework style nodejs MVC framework.
+It's almost fully implemented the main features of .NET MVC.
 I first build this project for personal practicing purpose.
 But I was moved when this project going more and more better.
 I think it's now good enough in the production environment use.
 I will be very pleased if this project is help to you.

 Please checkout the sample site here: https://github.com/jszoo/cat-mvc-sample-site